Cardiology Electives and Selectives

 Prerequisites

-• Letter of Intent from IM Chair/Advisor validating your intent to pursue residency in IM
+• Letter of Intent from IM Chair/Advisor validating your intent to pursue residency in Cardiology or IM

-Overview: The CCU provides intensive care for a wide range of cardiovascular issues.
+Overview: The Coronary Care Unit (CCU) provides intensive care for a wide range of cardiovascular issues.
 The student will be exposed to unstable acute coronary syndromes, cardiogenic shock, decompensated heart failure, unstable rhythms, hypothermia protocol, and many other unstable cardiac conditions requiring intensive care.
-The student will work in the CCU with the CCU team to provide care for the patients in the unit.
+The elective occurs in the CCU of Carilion Roanoke Memorial Hospital, and the student will work with the CCU team to provide care for the patients in the unit.
 The student will participate in cardiac catheterizations and other procedures as warranted.
-The rotation includes weekend, evening and overnight duties.
+The preceptor is the CCU faculty attending.